Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 Most UART ports I've found in commercial products are between 4 and 6 pins, usually neatly aligned and sometimes marked in the PCB's silk mask somehow.
-They're not supposed to be used by users, so they usually have no pins or connector attached.
+They're not for end users, so they almost never have pins or connectors attached.

 After taking a quick look at the board, 2 sets of unused pads call my atention (they were unused before I soldered those pins in the picture, anyway):